How SMEs can deal with a UK GDPR data breach | myhrtoolkit

 GDPR breach fines

-Developing your GDPR data breach response plan
+Developing your UK GDPR data breach response plan

-Having a plan in place to respond to potential and actual GDPR data breaches is essential for protecting your business and the personal data you hold.
+Having a plan in place to respond to potential and actual UK GDPR data breaches is essential for protecting your business and the personal data you hold.

 Creating a data breach notification policy

-Developing a robust GDPR policy that details how the business identifies and responds to data breaches will help you make sure data security is held as important by everyone in the business.
+Developing a robust UK GDPR policy that details how the business identifies and responds to data breaches will help you make sure data security is held as important by everyone in the business.
 This policy should be distributed to your staff just as you would share any of your important HR policies.
-Getting everyone educated about how to identify and escalate data security issues will help you anticipate and mitigate GDPR breaches at all levels of the organisation.
+Getting everyone educated about how to identify and escalate data security issues will help you anticipate and mitigate UK GDPR breaches at all levels of the organisation.

 Keeping a data breach log

-It’s essential practice, as part of your GDPR data breach policy, to keep a written log of all data breaches and near misses.
+It’s essential practice, as part of your UK GDPR data breach policy, to keep a written log of all data breaches and near misses.
 The ICO advises that you keep a log of all incidents, even the ones that you don’t have to report.
 This will help you form an overview of security issues within the organisation that have or may lead to a data breach.

 How to keep your staff’s data secure